Nahida-Jannat/ULMS/README.md

 ## API for Bulk Book Addition
 - The system includes an API to allow bulk book uploads.
 - Refer to the `api_fetch.php` file for API  usage.

-## Contributing
-If you'd like to contribute, feel free to fork the repository and submit a pull request.

 ## License
 This project is open-source and available under the [MIT License](LICENSE).